top of page

 1. Student level group and divisions?

-New Zealand Year8-13 Divisions: •Intermediate – students up to New Zealand Year 11 •Senior – students up to New Zealand Year 13
+New Zealand Year 8-13 (lower levels also welcomed to challenge).
+Divisions: •Intermediate – students up to New Zealand Year 11 •Senior – students up to New Zealand Year 13

 2. How long is the AIO?